ananyasheth/Dockerizing-ML-Application/.vscode/README.md

-# Dockerizing-ML-Application
-This project demonstrates how to containerize a Machine Learning Workflow using Docker.
+This project demonstrates how to containerize a Machine Learning workflow using Docker.

-The given ML Classification model predicts the likelihood of a brain stroke using demographic and clinical features such as age, gender, hypertension, heart disease, BMI, and smoking status, which are known to influence cerebrovascular health.
+The ML Classification model predicts the likelihood of diabetes based on key demographic and clinical features such as age, BMI, blood pressure, glucose level, insulin level, and family history — all of which are important risk indicators for diabetes.

-The environment is fully containerized using Docker to ensure reproducibility, portability, and consistency across development and deployment stages.
+The entire environment is fully containerized using Docker to ensure reproducibility, portability, and consistency across both development and deployment stages.
+This allows the ML pipeline to be easily built, tested, and deployed in any environment without dependency issues.